Can't Win. Yet.

 Healthcare

-Too many people in this district can't afford to get sick.
+You shouldn't have to choose between your health and your bills.
 Healthcare should be a right, not a reward for having the right job.

 Medicaid providers are cutting services because the state won't fund them properly.
 Reimbursement rates were slashed because the legislature can't pass a budget.
 People are losing access to therapy, pharmacy benefits, and primary care.
-We need to expand Medicaid and stop pretending the current system is working.
+You deserve a healthcare system that actually works — and that means expanding Medicaid, not pretending the status quo is fine.

 "Can't Win" Isn't Giving Up.
 It's Showing Up.

 Look, I know how this sounds.
-Running in a R+25 district is like bringing a pizza to a gunfight.
+Running in a district this lopsided is like bringing a pizza to a gunfight.
 But hey, people are hungry.

 Here's what happens when nobody shows up: